allthingsida/qscripts/snippet_manager/README.md

 - `idaapi.ext.save_snippets(output_folder='')`: Save snippets to a specified output folder.
 - `idaapi.ext.load_snippets(input_folder='')`: Load snippets from a specified input folder.
 - `idaapi.ext.delete_snippets()`: Delete all existing snippets.
+- `idaapi.ext.man`: Direct access to the snippet manager object.

 By default, if no input or output folders are specified, then the plugin will default to the `os.path.join(os.path.dirname(idc.get_idb_path()), '.snippets')` folder.